syncfusion-content/xamarin-docs/Xamarin/SfListView/Working-with-SfListView.md

 ### ItemDisappearing

 The `ItemDisappearing` event is raised when the items are disappearing in the view on scrolling, disposing and navigating from one page to another page.
-[ItemDisappearingEventArgs](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.ItemDisappearingEventArgs.html) has the following members which provide the information on disappearing Items.
+The [ItemDisappearingEventArgs](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.ItemDisappearingEventArgs.html) has the following members which provide the information on disappearing Items.

 * **ItemData** - The underlying data associated with the disappearing item